Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Theory

 \section{Theory}

-In this section we further investigate the theoretical properties of our selective classification framework.
-The first section demonstrates a novel perspective in selective inference and demonstrates the sharp phase transition of the risk of our classifier and gives light to a new all-or-nothing phenomenon.
-The second section looks at plug-in rules where the true density function $\eta$ is replaced with a learned function $\hat\eta$.
+In this section, we further investigate the theoretical properties of our selective classification framework.
+The first subsection studies an exponent-level phase transition in the risk of our classifier and sheds light on an all-or-nothing phenomenon.
+The second considers plug-in rules in which the true conditional probability function $\eta$ is replaced with a learned function $\hat\eta$.